About

 Penn Center for Undergraduate Research & Fellowships (September 2022 - Current)

-• Mentored 30 1st and 2nd year students interested in doing computer science, robotics, and statistics research.
+• I mentored 30 first- and second-year students interested in computer science, robotics, and statistics research.

-• Compiled weekly research seminar lists to keep mentees informed about topics in their interested areas.
+• I compiled weekly research seminar lists to keep mentees informed about topics in their areas of interest.

-• Designed and held annual Python Programming for Research Workshops to introduce Python and common Python packages.
+• I designed and held annual Python Programming for Research Workshops to introduce Python and common Python packages to researchers from various fields, including biology, architecture, and psychology.
+Workshop Notebook Link .

 Penn Engineering (September 2023 - Current)